Sadie Holloway likes giving practical yet thoughtful gifts to loved ones. She enjoys hunting around for the best

 - Choose a hostess gift that can be placed in other rooms around the house.
 That way, if you happen to pick something that doesn't go with her style, she can put it on display somewhere else.
 Don't give the hostess a gift and then expect it to be on display every time you come over.

 - Gifts that can be used up make great hostess presents.
 Food, soaps, candles, stationery, and so on are good because they don't take up much room add extra clutter to the hostess's home.

 - Don't overdo it.
 Spend a modest amount on the hostess gift.
 You're not putting on a flashy show of your wealth and affluence; you're giving thanks.
 Giving a hostess gift shouldn't be a competition.
 Not everyone will bring a hostess gift, so don't make a big deal about yours.
 No one at the party should feel embarrassed, awkward, or obligated just because you gave a gift to the party host.

 - Unless you have a close relationship with the hostess (i.e., she's your sister or best friend), avoid gag gifts.
 Gifts that are sexist, offensive, or politically incorrect should always be avoided.
 Keep it classy.

-The video below has some more great hostess gift ideas for the next party you attend!
+The video below has more great hostess gift ideas for the next party you attend!
 Check it out!
 (And if you have a few hostess gift ideas that you'd like to share, please leave a comment!)

 Many of these hostess gifts are great for other special occasions when you want to give someone a unique but inexpensive gift, to say thanks, to celebrate a special occasion, or simply just because.
-Here are some other people who might appreciate these simple gifts:
+Here are other people who might appreciate these simple gifts:

 - Your child's daycare worker